Ethics Committee

 Monitoring Requirements

-As part of its quality assurance (QA) system, the G-CTAProcsVacBiol notes that the sponsor should perform a clinical trial audit.
+As part of its quality assurance system, the G-CTAProcsVacBiol notes that the sponsor should perform a clinical trial audit.
 The purpose of the audit should be to evaluate trial conduct and compliance with the protocol, standard operating procedures (SOPs), and other applicable regulatory requirements.
 The sponsor should appoint auditors to review the clinical trial.
 The sponsor should ensure that the auditors are qualified by training and experience, and the auditor’s qualifications should be documented.
-The sponsor must also ensure that the audit is conducted in accordance with his/her own SOPs, the auditor observations are documented, and data are available as needed for the PMRA to review.
+The sponsor must also ensure that the audit is conducted in accordance with the sponsor’s own SOPs, the auditor observations are documented, and data are available as needed for the Pharmacy and Medicines Regulatory Authority (PMRA) to review.
 No specific timeframe is provided for the audit process.

 Per MWI-22, the sponsor should develop a systematic, prioritized, risk-based approach to monitoring clinical trials.
 The extent and nature of monitoring is flexible and permits varied approaches that improve effectiveness and efficiency.
 The sponsor may choose on-site monitoring, a combination of on-site and centralized monitoring, or where justified, centralized monitoring.
 The sponsor should document the rationale for the chosen monitoring strategy (e.g., in the monitoring plan).